About Knee Replacement

-Knee Replacement surgery is the process of replacing the damaged kneecap, thighbone and shinbone with artificial plastic material and metal alloys.
+Knee Arthroplasty is the process of replacing the damaged kneecap, thighbone and shinbone with artificial plastic material and metal alloys.

 The surgery is conducted by an experienced orthopedic surgeon and involves intricate bone recreation processes.
 The captella or kneecap is mainly restructured in the surgery using a knee prosthesis which is made up of a combination of metal and plastics.
 In most cases, artificial knee joint is able to replicate the abilities of natural knee joint.

-Knee Replacement surgery is also called TKR (Total Knee Replacement) or Knee Arthroplasty.
+Knee Arthroplasty is also called Knee Replacement or TKR.

-There are two main physical reasons that lead to a knee replacement surgery.
+There are two main physical reasons that lead to total knee replacement surgery.

-The following tests are most important before a knee replacement surgery is scheduled.
+The following tests are most important before TKR is scheduled.

 You should report any condition of hyper allergy or uncontrollable blood loss to the doctor before surgery.

-Knee replacement surgery lasts about 2 to 3 hours.
+Total Knee Replacement surgery lasts about 2 to 3 hours.
 Following are the steps of the procedure:

 You will be required to stay in the hospital for 2 to 3 days, after the procedure.
 During your stay you will be made to do certain leg exercises that will help improve flow of blood in the leg.